 3. Reasonable Prices

 Living in Copenhagen for two years, everywhere seems to offer reasonable prices.
-Still, the euro goes far in Tallinn.
-We stayed at a 4-star hotel for 60 euro a night, had two highly rated gastropub dinners where mains were 12-15 euro and most of the attractions were 0-3 euro.
+Still, the euro goes far in Tallinn, Estonia.
+For 60 euro per night, we stayed at a 4-star hotel.
+While there, we had two highly rated gastropub dinners where mains were 12-15 euro.
+Finally, most of the attractions we decided to do were 0-3 euro.
+The prices made Tallinn, Estonia extra enjoyable.

 The atmosphere of the city was one of our favorite parts of the visit.
 With only 28 years of independence, you found yourself in a country and city with a sense of cultural pride and burgeoning cultural establishment.
 The stories that we heard from the guides and staff we met had us captivated.
 Estonians are coming into their own as a country having a window into that process was exciting.